Benee: 2020–2021: "Supalonely" and Hey U X

 Benee's first headlining North American tour with support from American singer Remi Wolf was cancelled due to the COVID-19 pandemic.
 On 31 January 2020, Benee guested on Australian youth broadcaster Triple J's segment Like a Version, where she covered British musician James Blake's "Mile High", in addition to a performance of "Glitter".
-In June, the song "Supalonely" clocked over 250 million streams shortly before Benee made her television debut performing it on The Tonight Show Starring Jimmy Fallon alongside Gus Dapperton.
+In June, the song "Supalonely" clocked over 250 million streams, as well as gaining almost 7 billion plays in just one month in 2020, a year after she joined the platform.
+Shortly after, she made her television debut performing it on The Tonight Show Starring Jimmy Fallon alongside Gus Dapperton.
 She also performed the song on The Ellen DeGeneres Show a month later.
 In July 2020, Benee released the single "Night Garden" featuring American producer Kenny Beats and British musician Bakar, before releasing the single "Snail" amid the COVID-19 lockdowns in August 2020.
 Also in July, she was announced as Apple Music's Up Next artist for the month of July, becoming the first New Zealand artist with the title.

 Benee featured on the track "Afterthought" on Japanese-Australian musician Joji's second studio album, Nectar (2020).
 In October 2020, Benee was nominated for Best New Artist at the 2020 People's Choice Awards.
 Benee performed "Supalonely" on the American talk show Late Night with Seth Meyers in October 2020.
-In October 2020, Benee departed on a headlining tour of New Zealand October 2020, and formed her own record label named Olive, signing Raglan reggae musician Muroki as the label's first artist.
+In October 2020, Benee departed on a headlining tour of New Zealand October 2020, and formed her own record label, Olive Records, signing Raglan reggae musician Muroki as the label's first artist.
 On 15 October 2020, Benee announced her debut album, Hey U X, which was released on 13 November 2020.
 She had prior noted that it would differ musically from her previous releases.
 In late October 2020, Benee released the single "Plain" featuring Lily Allen and Flo Milli, shortly before she was announced as the winner of the 2020 APRA Silver Scroll Award for the song "Glitter".
 She also won Best New Zealand Act at the 2020 MTV Europe Music Awards, where she was also nominated for Best New Act and Best Push Act.
 On 13 November 2020, Hey U X was released, as was a music video for "Kool", which served as its fourth single.
 She subsequently won Single of the Year (for "Supalonely"), Best Solo Artist and Best Pop Artist for the second consecutive year at the 2020 Aotearoa Music Awards.
 Shortly after, her manager of four years, Paul McKessar, handed back his Aotearoa Music Award for Manager of the Year after allegations of his sexual misconduct became public.
 She announced and then rescheduled a regional tour in Aotearoa aka New Zealand in 2021 to 2022.
 In 2022 she announced her first World Tour.